helsing-ai/sguaba/README.md

 ### Using the engineering-focused API

-In the engineering API, we can directly talk about an object's orientation and its "pose" in the world (ie, position + orientation). using these, we can transform between different coordinate systems to go from `PlaneFrd` to `PlaneNed` to `Ecef` (cartesian world location) to WGS84.
+In the "engineering-focused" API, we can directly talk about an object's orientation and its "pose" (ie, position + orientation) in the world.
+Using these, we can transform between different coordinate systems to go from `PlaneFrd` to `PlaneNed` to `Ecef` (cartesian world location) to WGS84.

-It's worth noting here that it's not possible to go directly from NED to ECEF!
+Note that it is not possible to go directly from NED to ECEF, because ___.

 ```rust
 // to convert between NED and ECEF, we need a transform between the two.